True or False: Washing a victim's eyes with water is crucial if poison is present.

 Study for the WDI Class Test.
 Equip yourself with flashcards and multiple-choice questions, each with hints and explanations.
 Prepare for your exam now!

-Washing a victim's eyes with water is essential if a harmful substance has come into contact with them, especially if it is a chemical or poison.
-This immediate action helps to dilute and remove the irritant, minimizing potential damage to sensitive eye tissues.
-The eyes are particularly vulnerable, and prompt flushing can help prevent serious injuries or complications.
+Washing a victim’s eyes with water is indeed crucial if poison is present, especially if the poison is a chemical irritant or a corrosive substance.
+This immediate rinsing action helps to dilute and remove the poison from the eye, minimizing tissue damage and alleviating discomfort.
+Prompt action can significantly reduce the risk of permanent injury or serious complications.

 Subscribe